-She has an MA in Creative Writing from Manchester Metropolitan University, and has just completed a second MA in Professional Media Practice, including feature film production at Met Film School, and online journalism at Goldsmiths.
-Her specialist research area was slasher films and psychoanalytic film theory.
+She has an MA in Creative Writing from Manchester Metropolitan University, and a second MA in Professional Media Practice, which included feature film production at the Met Film School and online journalism at Goldsmiths.
+She has undertaken additional training in directing and line producing at the National Film & Television School.

-Her poetry and short stories have been published in print and online, and a short story recorded for broadcast by Short Story Radio.
-She has also written features for the web and a novel.
-Cat won the Fresher Publishing Writing Prize 2017 for Creative Non-Fiction, with her piece appearing in the print anthology in July 2017.
+Her poetry and short stories have been published in print and online, and a short story recorded for broadcast by Short Story Radio (Adieu my Stooge).
+Cat won the Fresher Publishing Writing Prize 2017 for Creative Non-Fiction with The Shells at Miramare Market and was published in the print anthology, Fresher Writing Volume II.
+Her short play, black comedy Crappy Birthday To Me, was performed by Slung Low Theatre in Leeds in 2019.

 Praise for Connie: